devowhippit/devonhirth.com/src/resume/index.md

 ### Code for America, Greater New York City Area {.h5 .primary .mb-1 .mt-4}

 **Staff User Experience (UX) Designer, January 2023** – **Present**.
-As a Staff UX designer on the Platform team, I support teams in the Safety Net Innovation Lab by leading the UX design of 2 internal tools used to deploy human-centered digital form services for state governments nationwide, as well as integrate process improvements to the organization's design practice in accessibility and creating public digital forms.
+As a Staff User Experience (UX) Designer in the Safety Net Innovation Lab, I work with colleagues to improve the UX of government digital services using human-centered service design principles, creating end-to-end application user interface (UI) designs, wireframes, prototypes, contributing to design operations, and participating in and facilitating stakeholder and user research.

-**Platform responsibilities**

-* **Design System** – I lead internal collaboration efforts to develop the design system for new state government digital products and services.

-* **Form Flow Builder** – I maintain our core platform's user interface (UI) and experience design, enabling other designers to replicate human-centered digital forms.

 **Contributions**

-* **Adoption assessment for the U.S. Web Design System** – I led the investigation, planning, and migration of our core platform, the Form Flow Builder, to the U.S. Web Design System.
+* **Adoption assessment for the U.S. Web Design System** – I led the investigation, planning, and migration of our core Safety Net platform, the Form Flow Builder, to the U.S. Web Design System.
+Creating the Code for America USWDS theme to enable adoption <a href="https://codeforamerica.github.io/uswds" target="_blank" rel="noopener nofollow noreferrer">codeforamerica.github.io/uswds</a>

-* **Accessibility initiatives** – I review and mentor junior staff contributions to ensure design and engineering comply with and exceed Web Content Accessibility Guidelines 2.1 AA standards.
+* **Design discipline initiatives** – I mentor staff through up-skilling initiatives on design systems, Figma, design operations, and ensuring accessibility through design.

 ### New York City Mayor’s Office for Economic Opportunity, Greater New York City Area {.h5 .primary .mb-1 .mt-4}